“An ounce of prevention is worth a pound of cure.”

-Prevention is better than cure.
-It is difficult to overstate the importance of this age-old truism, however, if you happen to read through the entire Health & Safety section, you will notice I give it a very good try.
-In short, do your research, get fit and don’t bite off more than you can chew.
+It’s better than cure.
+It is difficult to overstate the importance of this age-old truism, however, if you happen to read through the entire Health & Safety section, you will notice that I give it a very good try.
+In short, do your research, prepare as best you can and don’t bite off more than you can chew.